marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 **[UPDATED]**

-I read Kents blog post a bit too fast and missed that this idea was actually proposed by [Oddmund Strømmer](https://twitter.com/jraregris).
+I read Kent's blog post a bit too fast and missed that this idea was actually proposed by [Oddmund Strømmer](https://twitter.com/jraregris).
 Very sorry that I missed that in my writeup, Oddmund.
 Thanks for correcting me, [Raquel](https://rachelcarmena.github.io/2018/11/13/test-driven-programming-workflows.html).

 And after some [even more research the origins seems to be traced back](https://medium.com/@barlindhaug/how-to-test-commit-revert-e850cd6e2520) to a group of people that took a workshop with Kent Beck.
-Not only Oddmund Strømme but also Lars Barlindhaug and Ole Tjensvoll Johannessen.
+Not only Oddmund Strømmer but also Lars Barlindhaug and Ole Tjensvoll Johannessen.
 Those Norwegians... always a few steps ahead of me.

 **[BACK TO THE OLD TEXT]**